Partnerships for Sustainability

 If you want to put up a wind turbine or have maintenance issues that need attention on your turbine, or want to put up a solar electric (Photovoltaic) system, Randy Faller, owner of Kettle View Renewable Energy, is your guy.
 Not only has he helped replace the blades and leading edge type on our 10kW Bergey Excel, he and his professional crew quickly trouble-shooted an issue we encountered after an extreme wind storm in 2012 and helped replace all three blades that Bergey Wind Company ended up covering under their warranty, currently the longest warranty in the industry.
 Kettle View also put up our 10.8 kW SolarEdge Photovoltaic System.

 - Energy Star Small Business

-Inn Serendipity is among the nation's 2,500 small businesses that have joined EPA's ENERGY STAR Small Business, a free, voluntary program that helps small business owners cut their energy costs and reduce the impact that energy generation has on the environment.
-Energy Star designated Hewlett Packard LaserJet 2100M printer and Sony Trinitron monitor are both used in our home office.
+Inn Serendipity is among the nation's 2,500 small businesses that have joined EPA's ENERGY STAR Small Business.
+Nearly every new appliance we purchase is Energy Star designated.
 Inn Serendipity is the recipient of the Energy Star Small Business award in 2004.

 - Artha Renewable Energy